 The key difference between our model and every other model out there (that we know of) is our model better incorporates the possibility of preterm spontaneous labor.
 Like , most online models predict the probability of spontaneous labor before 37 weeks is approximately zero.
-As you can see we estimate the probability of spontaneous labor before 37 weeks as 9.6%, matching the number from the CDC.
+As you can see from above we estimate the probability of spontaneous labor before 37 weeks as 9.6%, matching the number from the CDC.
 If you're past 37 weeks, this distinction will be less important.
 Before 37 weeks and our model will serve you much better.

 Differences between Labor Probability Graph and the Labor Probability Calculator